theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/google-cloud-storage.md

 The settings for file type "CSV" correspond to the [Flat File CSV settings](./csv-flat-file).

 #### Parquet Settings
-**Compatibility mode**<br>
-You can choose between *Pure* and *Spark* for the compatibility mode.
+The following compatibility modes are available:
+- *Pure*
+- *Spark*
+- *BigQuery*

-Spark does not support the data types used in pure mode, so other data types need to be used.
+Spark does not support the data types used in pure mode, so other data types need to be used. <br>
 In spark mode special characters and spaces are replaced with an underscore `_`.

 | SAP | Pure | Spark |
 |------|-------------|-------|